 AL: On any given day, students might join RecWell for a yoga class, stop by the recreation weight room for a quick weight lifting session, paddleboard on Ladybird Lake or attend a workshop on how to decrease stress during finals.

 Students can participate just once in an activity, or they may find something they commit to long term, like our intercollegiate Club Sports program.
 Participants in Club Sports compete across the country and gain all the benefits of team sports: building a sense of community, making lasting friendships and developing leadership skills as they become officers.

 Wellbeing at St. Edward’s is more than just physical wellness, and our programs and experiences at Recreation and Wellness reflect this.

 How do Recreation and Wellness programs and activities help students in college and after graduation?

 AL: It’s all about finding the activities that resonate with you.
-For some, it’s team sports.
-For others, it’s about being out in nature.
+For some, it’s team sports like the Club Sport program.
+For others, it’s about being out in nature with Outdoor Adventures.
 Some people just need to find that one gym buddy for motivation.
-Recreation and Wellness is a safe environment where students learn how to make healthy choices that suit their individuality.
+Recreation and Wellness is a safe and inclusive environment where students learn how to make healthy choices that suit their individuality.

 In addition to the physical and social benefits of Recreation and Wellness activities, we also create student leaders.
-Students can be trained as Peer Health Educators, and we have more than 80 students who are employed in paraprofessional roles in which they plan, design and execute Recreation and Wellness events on campus.
+Students can be trained as Peer Health Educators, Personal Trainers, Fitness Instructors, sports referees, facility security personnel, marketing strategists: we have more than 80 students who are employed in paraprofessional roles in which they plan, design and execute Recreation and Wellness events on campus.
 Students will develop the tools they need to succeed on the hilltop and beyond.